Add directory server

 LDAP server credentials must be available, including the domain name, server URL, and optionally the bind account user name and password.

 For LDAPS servers using a secure protocol, the LDAP server’s certificate chain must be installed on your local machine.

 Adding a directory server is a two-step process.
 First you enter the domain name and URL.
-If your server uses a secure protocol, you also must upload a CA certificate for authentication if it is signed by a non-standard signing authority.
-If you have credentials for a bind account, you also can enter your user account name and password.
-Next, you map the LDAP server’s user groups to local user roles.
+If your server uses a secure protocol, you must also upload a CA certificate for authentication if it is signed by a non-standard signing authority.
+If you have credentials for a bind account, you can also enter your user account name and password.
+Next, you map the LDAP server’s user groups to the storage array’s predefined roles.

 From the Directory Services tab, select Add Directory Server.

 The Add Directory Server dialog box opens.

 In the Server Settings tab, enter the credentials for the LDAP server.